Event Coverage Highlight

 Andrew Nagorski was born in Scotland to Polish parents, moved to the United States as an infant and has rarely stopped moving since.
 He is an award-winning journalist and author who spent more than three decades as a foreign correspondent and editor for Newsweek.
 He served as the magazine’s bureau chief in Hong Kong, Rome, Bonn, Berlin, Warsaw, and two tours of duty in Moscow, first in the early 1980s and then from 1995 to 1996.
 In 1982, the Soviet government, angry about his enterprising reporting, expelled him from the country.
 His most recent book is 1941: The Year Germany Lost the War.
 Visit www.andrewnagorski.com

-The program will include a slideshow of photos of the Berlin Wall by OPC member Peter Turnley, whose photos have been on the cover of Newsweek magazine more than 40 times.
+The program will include a presentation of photos of the event by David Turnley and his brother Peter Turnley.
+David is a photographer who won the Pulitzer Prize for his work in 1989 covering covering the fall of the Berlin Wall and other revolutions that year.
+He has won three OPC awards, including the Robert Capa Gold Medal in 1989 for covering revolutions in Romania and China for Black Start and the Detroit Free Press.
+Peter’s photos have been on the cover of Newsweek magazine more than 40 times.
 He has won numerous awards, including the OPC’s Olivier Rebbot Award for best photographic reporting from abroad in 1989 for the Newsweek story “Ceausescu, the fall of a dictator.”
-Visit www.peterturnley.com
+Visit www.peterturnley.com.